Mental Health Awareness Week (10th - 16th May) is an opportunity for the whole of the UK to focus on achieving good mental health.

 At Barnardo’s, we believe that talking about mental health and the things in our daily lives that can affect it is really important, and we want to help kick-start those conversations.
-In this blog, we discuss the benefits that gaming and streaming can have on people’s mental health, and talk a little bit about our exciting Ready Player B campaign.
+In this blog, we discuss the benefits that gaming and streaming can have on people’s mental health.

 In 2020, research conducted by the University of Oxford found that playing video games may improve your mental health and make you happier.
 Whilst excessive gaming can certainly be harmful, we wanted to shine a light on the benefits that gaming, and streaming, can have on people’s mental health and wellbeing...